The End of the Line: Attitudes in Drawing

 Hayward Touring exhibition of new and recent works by 11 international artists

 The exhibition explored a very diverse range of approaches to drawing, from meticulously rendered scenes of everyday life in pencil to three-dimensional drawings in tape, invading architectural space.

 All of these artists treat drawing as a primary means of expression, a practice in its own right, with its own integrity.
 They illustrate how, through drawing, people from every continent have access to the same essential codes and tools for communicating ideas, dreams and interpretations of the world.

-The end of the line: attitudes in drawing is organised by Hayward Touring in collaboration with mima, Middlesbrough Institute of Modern Art and The Bluecoat, Liverpool, in association with The Drawing Room, London.
+The End of the Line: Attitudes in Drawing was organised by Hayward Touring in collaboration with mima, Middlesbrough Institute of Modern Art and The Bluecoat, Liverpool, in association with The Drawing Room, London.

 This exhibition toured to the following venues: